-What is Fontina Cheese?
+What is Fontina Cheese Sauce?

-- Seasonings - we’re kicking the flavor up with Cajun seasoning, cayenne pepper, black pepper, and garlic salt.
+- Seasonings – We’re kicking the flavor up with Cajun seasoning, cayenne pepper, black pepper, and garlic salt.

-How to Make Cheese Sauce for Mac and Cheese
+How to Make Fontina Cheese Sauce

 In a small pot, whisk together flour and melted butter.
-Slowly add in milk, whisking constantly.

 - Use freshly grated cheese.
 Pre-shredded cheeses contain an anti-caking agent that can result in a gritty/grainy texture.
 Freshly grate your cheese for the best texture.